datascienceguide/datascienceguide.github.io/_posts/2016-12-30-required-background.md

 least squares
 Factor analysis

-## Bayesian vs Frequentist Apporach
+## Bayesian vs Frequentist Approach
 In addition, a data scientist should know the bayesian vs Frequentist approach to statistics and should be familiary with bayes theory and Bayesian Statistics.
 The notes go into Bayes Theorem.

 ## Bayesian Statistics